dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 Your application is deployed using the name in its `package.json`.
 Application names should be between 3 and 30 characters and must contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).
 Application names are unique within an [organization](#users-and-organizations).

 When you deploy an application for the first time, the command prompts you to choose which [database instance](../cloud-tutorials/database-management.md) to connect your app to, or to provision one if you have none.
-Note this database instance (server) is different from the database name your application use (the `app_db_name` field in [`dbos-config.yaml`](../api-reference/configuration#database)).
+Note this database instance (server) is different from the database name your application uses (the `app_db_name` field in [`dbos-config.yaml`](../api-reference/configuration#database)).

 :::tip
 * You can specify a particular database instance through the `-d <database-instance-name>`.